 It's not the shopping that is fun in this store, it is the people watching.
-They have some Amish cheeses that are reasonably priced with a Swiss cheese that is high quality.
-There are many different hot sauces, salsas, and BBQ sauces for pennies on the dollar.
-Watch the expiration dates.
+They have some Amish

 One little aisle has deals on candy.
 For this much fun and special treats, it's well worth the trip to stop through this country town.
 Besides, you get to see real Amish people and horse and buggies!